mrtj/articles/stepfunctions-crossvalidator/README.md

  1. You will need an AWS account.
 If you don't have one yet, open a [new one](https://aws.amazon.com/premiumsupport/knowledge-center/create-and-activate-aws-account/).
  2. AWS offers a [free tier](https://aws.amazon.com/free/) for new account.
 However GPU instances (highly recommended for training image classifiers) are not included so you should expect some training costs, in the order of magnitude of a several USDs.
  3. A dataset that you want to train on.
 In the [Prepare your data](#prepare-your-data) section below I will describe how to get a dataset if you don't have already one.
  4. SMX-Validator is a [Serverless Application Model (SAM)](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html) application.
-You will need the the [SAM Command Line Interface (CLI)](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html) to deploy it to your AWS account.
-Install the SAM CLI with Docker and setup your AWS credentials as described in the documentation.
+You can [deploy it directly](https://serverlessrepo.aws.amazon.com/applications/eu-west-1/043458249825/SMX-Validator) from the [Serverless Application Repository (SAR)](https://aws.amazon.com/serverless/serverlessrepo/) or you can build it manually with the [SAM Command Line Interface (CLI)](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html) and deploy it to your AWS account.
+If you choose manual installation you should install the SAM CLI with Docker and setup your AWS credentials as described in the documentation.

 ### Supported SageMaker algorithms and containers